If you want to be kinder to the planet and save some money at the same time, here are 20 ways to go green in 2013.

 - Bring your own bags when you shop for groceries.

 - Rip up some lawn and create new garden beds this spring, and then grow your own food this summer.
-Need help getting started?
-Ask your local landscaper to help put in the beds.
 Your kids will eat more veggies if they grow them themselves.

 - Ditch those dreaded plastic sandwich bags and get some washable containers or bags.
 I like ReUsies, created by two Seattle moms.

-- Cut down on car trips and run your errands on your bike or on foot, if possible.
+- Cut down on car trips and run your errands on your bike or on foot.